phaustin/quantecon-example/book/docs/numpy.md

 f(x)                # Passing the same vector x as in the previous example
 ```

-However, this approach doesn\'t always obtain the same speed as a more
+However, this approach doesn't always obtain the same speed as a more
 carefully crafted vectorized function.

 ### Comparisons